Hempstead Personal Injury Lawyer

 Special damages compensate people for economic losses that can be objectively quantified, such as medical bills, property damage, lost wages, and other costs are all considered special damages.
 In contrast, general damages compensate an injured person for non-economic losses that are harder to value.
 These damages are usually for things like pain and suffering, loss of companionship, or emotional distress.

-Punitive damages are relatively uncommon and are usually awarded in cases involving extremely reckless or dangerous behavior.
+As a Hempstead injury attorney could explain, punitive damages are relatively uncommon and are usually awarded in cases involving extremely reckless or dangerous behavior.
 These damages are not meant to compensate the injured person and are instead meant to punish the person who caused the injury.

 Get Help from a Hempstead Personal Injury Attorney